Detailed course offerings (Time Schedule) are available for

 Sketches the ethnoracial systems operating in American society.
 Studies these systems as systems and examines their institutional and interpersonal dynamics.
 Compares ethnoracial systems in order to arrive at empirical generalizations about race/ethnorelations in the Americas.
 Offered: jointly with SOC 461.

-AES 462 Comparative Race and Ethnic Relations (5) I&S Scott
+AES 462 Comparative Race and Ethnic Relations (5) I&S, DIV

-AES 487 Cultures and Politics of Environmental Justice (5) I&S Pena
+AES 487 Cultures and Politics of Environmental Justice (5) I&S, DIV D. PENA

 Comparative survey of environmental justice movements in the world with focus on critical studies of environmental racism, risk, and sustainable development.
 Provides theoretical knowledge and research methods incorporating the study of equity and autonomy in environmental impact and risk assessment and other aspects of environmental policy politics.
 Offered: jointly with ANTH 487.

-Examines how images of Blackness have been (re)constructed.
-Topics include black women's bodies, black men's bodies, Blackface minstrelsy, black queer studies, black power, and black hybridities.
+Examines how images of blackness have been (re)constructed through identity formation and entrenched inequality.
+Topics include black women's bodies, black men's bodies, blackface minstrelsy, black queer studies, black power, and black hybridities.
 Offered: jointly with COM 489/GWSS 489.

-AES 490 Representing Beyond the Binaries: Mixing Race, Gender, and Sexuality in the Media (5) I&S Joeseph
+AES 490 Representing Beyond the Binaries: Mixing Race, Gender, and Sexuality in the Media (5) I&S, DIV Joeseph

-Cultural studies approach to examining the mixed formations that race, sexuality, and gender take in the contemporary U.S. media.
+Cultural studies approach to examining the mixed formations that race, sexuality, and gender take in the contemporary United States media.
 Draws upon multi-disciplinary scholarship in examination of the media.
 Offered: jointly with COM 490/GWSS 486.

 AES 494 Community Practicum and Internship (3-5, max.
 10)